mogilvie/CalendarBundle/README.md

 ```

-## Step 5: Integrate into one of your twig templates.
+## Step 5: Integrate into one of your twig templates

 The bundle requires:
 - jquery